Difference between Schema and Instance in DBMS

 Schema is the overall description of the database.
 The basic structure of how the data will be stored in the database is called schema.

-Schema is of two types: Logical Schema, and Physical Schema.
+Schema is of three types: Logical Schema, Physical Schema and view Schema.

 - Logical Schema – It describes the database designed at logical level.